pkp/omp-user-guide/en/chapter1/public.md

 # Chapter 1: User Profile
 ## Public

-The Public tab allows you to add more details about yourself, including a photograph, a biographical statement, etc.
+Use the Public tab to add more personal information, including a photograph, a biographical statement, etc.